node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo wget https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/node-red-stop -O /usr/bin/node-red-stop
     sudo chmod +x /usr/bin/node-red-st*
     sudo systemctl daemon-reload

+**Info:** These commands are run as root (sudo) - It downloads the three required files to their correct locations, makes the two scripts executable and then reloads the systemd daemon.

+Node-RED can then be started and stopped by using the commands `node-red-start` and `node-red-stop`

+To then enable Node-RED to run automatically at every boot and upon crashes

     sudo systemctl enable nodered.service

-**Note:** These commands are run as root (sudo) - It downloads the three required files to their correct locations, makes the two scripts executable, reloads the systemd daemon and then enables the service.

-It is configured to restart at boot time and upon crashes.
 It can be disabled by

     sudo systemctl disable nodered.service